Mineral prospecting legislation

 Review of minerals and petroleum licensing policies

 The Department for the Economy (DfE) has begun a wide ranging review of both minerals and petroleum licensing policies.
 The legislation surrounding both licensing regimes dates back to the 1960s and the review is intended to ensure that the regimes remain fit for purpose.
 The ongoing review is intended to ensure that the licensing regimes continue to be effective in delivering key Programme for Government objectives, including that we prosper through a strong, competitive, regionally balanced economy and that we live and work sustainably – protecting the environment.

 The strategic issues of climate change and the setting of challenging decarbonisation targets for the UK and Northern Ireland, as well as the planned new energy strategy will also be factored into the review process.

-DfE has commissioned research into the economic, societal and environmental impacts of future onshore petroleum exploration and production, including Unconventional Oil and Gas (UOG), in Northern Ireland.
-The research will consider relevant contemporary qualitative and quantitative information and research across economic, social and environmental issues and will focus on the interaction between these factors in determining the viability of onshore petroleum and, separately, UOG development.
-The results of the research will be used to formulate evidence-based policy options and provide Ministers with the information needed to make fully informed decisions about future petroleum development.
+In 2020 DfE commissioned research into the economic, societal and environmental impacts of future onshore petroleum exploration and production, including Unconventional Oil and Gas (UOG), in Northern Ireland.
+The research considered relevant contemporary qualitative and quantitative information and research across economic, social and environmental issues and focused on the interaction between these factors in determining the viability of onshore petroleum including UOG development.
+The results of the research have been used to formulate evidence-based policy options and provide Ministers with the information needed to make fully informed decisions about future petroleum development.
 The research is available below:

 DfE has commissioned research into the economic, societal and environmental impacts of mineral exploration and mining, in Northern Ireland.

 Government policy generally in relation to lignite is reflective of the fact that the extensive reserves are of strategic significance to Northern Ireland.
 A considerable amount of data has been compiled as a result of exploration activity over the past two decades and this has led the Department of the Economy (DfE) to suspend the issue of any further prospecting licences for lignite in the Ballymoney area.
 The position will be reviewed in three years.